OU-CS4273/cybercommons/tech.md

 </br>

-* container environment that held and ran Cybercommons
+* container that held and ran Cybercommons
 * helped to test and deploy code for the application
-* helps with software dependencies
+* contains Cybercommons' software dependencies to avoid local environment setup issues